Music Career Resources : Get Started

 About This Guide

 This guide suggests resources designed to help musicians practice career development and find career opportunities.
-We also show you how to find more resources on your own.
+It also shows you how to find more resources on your own.

-If you are ever stumped, email us, call us, or come into the library to talk to us!
+If you have questions, email, call, or come into the library to talk!

 Get Started Online!

 - Musical America Worldwide: International Directory of the Performing ArtsMusical America is the main source of career and education information for professional musicians.
-Look under Services-->Industry Links for listings that include orchestras, opera companies, festivals, summer music camps, and music schools.
+Click on Jobs to see current listings and access their Career Planning Portal.
+Go to More-->Industry Links for listings that include orchestras, opera companies, festivals, summer music camps, and music schools.

-- Portal WisconsinPortalWisconsin.org is a non-profit web site created by the Cultural Coalition to promote culture, arts, humanities and history in Wisconsin.
+- Portal WisconsinPortalWisconsin.org is a nonprofit web site created by the partners of the Cultural Coalition of Wisconsin to support the state's culture, arts, humanities, and history.
+Their Opportunities section lists auditions, jobs, internships, residencies, fellowships, grants, and more.

 Right Here in Mills Music Library